andy-guttridge/tribehub_drf/testing.md

 ### Test 13

-Passing in the id of an existing user who is NOT a member of the same tribe while logged in as the family admin user of a different tribe should return a HTTP 403 error with an error message of 'You are not allowed to perform this action'.
-A user id of 10 corresponding to user *family2c*  was used for this test, while logged in as *chief1* (has family admin status).
+Passing in the id of an existing user who is NOT a member of the same tribe while logged in as the tribe admin user of a different tribe should return a HTTP 403 error with an error message of 'You are not allowed to perform this action'.
+A user id of 10 corresponding to user *family2c*  was used for this test, while logged in as *chief1* (has tribe admin status).

 **Result: PASS**